Defending California Residents Against DUI Charges

 On one hand, a DUI case may involve an uncharacteristic lapse in judgment.
 On the other hand, a person may be a repeat DUI offender—probably indicating an underlying affliction that adversely impacts their lives.

-Penalties for DUI in Riverside County, CA
+Penalties in Riverside County, CA

 Although many DUI cases may stem from an unintended lapse in judgment, drunk driving poses a significant risk to public safety.
 This fact is reflected in the penalties associated with a DUI conviction.
 The legal ramifications of a DUI conviction can vary, depending on the specifics of a particular case.
 However, a person may not deserve to have their life upended because of an uncharacteristic mistake in judgment.